aws/aws-toolkit-azure-devops/AWS-Extension/Docs/install-aws-tools-vsts.rst

 The AWS Tools for Team Services extension is installed from the `Extensions for the Visual Studio family of products <https://marketplace.visualstudio.com/vsts>`_.
-Sign in to your Visual Studio Team Services (VSTS) account, the search for :code:`AWS Tools for Team Services`.
+Sign in to your Visual Studio Team Services account, then search for :code:`AWS Tools for Team Services`.
 Click :guilabel:`Install` to download the extension for Visual Studio team Services or click :guilabel:`Download` to download for Team Foundation Server.